djwtouw/CCMMPy/README.md

 ```

 ## Examples
-The following examples are also present in `examples.py`.
+The code for the following examples is also present in `examples.py`.
 Start with the necessary imports.
 ```Python
 import numpy as np
 from ccmmpy import SparseWeights, CCMM